 1) I have come across many foreigners/people who just land-up in Singapore for a very short time and without having any meetings/interviews.
 They hope to get interviews while they are here and/or plan to attend a career fair.
 In my experience this approach does not yield much success to get jobs in Singapore for foreigners, unless you spend enough time here (a few months).
 If you are coming for a short visit, then it is much better to have a few meetings/interviews scheduled with potential employers and recruiters before you arrive.
 Also please be aware that career fairs are not catering to people living outside of Singapore and will not help much.

 2) Don’t dismiss the online job boards altogether.
 You will find jobs where foreigners are eligible to apply, however, you will need to spend extra time searching for these.
-I recommend using a job aggregator, specifically Indeed, which will enable you to find all jobs in Singapore at one place.
+I recommend using a job aggregator, specifically Indeed, which will enable you to find all jobs for foreigners in Singapore at one place.
 This includes job boards and company websites.
 It can save you a lot of time, as opposed to searching each site separately.
 Use the advanced search form, so that you can conduct a specific search (for example – one which excludes job advertisements that contain the words Singaporean, PR, Citizen, etc.).

 3) Use ALL your contacts (friends, family, colleagues, association members and so on).
 This is probably your best bet to get leads for jobs for foreigners.
 Make the process easier by using online networking sites like LinkedIn.